MSRConnections/Azure-training-course/Content/Big Data/HDInsight Spark HOL.md

 <a name="Exercise5"></a>
 ## Exercise 5: Use Jupyter to develop a machine-learning model ##

-In the previous exercise, you interactively explored some data and obtained key insights by looking at it in different ways.
-However, sometimes the amount of data and the complexity of the interactions makes these relationships difficult to identify and employ.
-One alternative you can pursue is to leverage machine-learning algorithms.
-These algorithms are designed to spot patterns and relationships in data.
+In the previous exercise, you interactively explored a set of food-inspection data and obtained key insights by looking at it in different ways.
+However, sometimes the sheer volume and complexity of the data makes relationships difficult to identify.
+One solution is machine learning, a technique that algorithmically finds patterns in data and exploits those patterns to perform predictive analytics.

-Your Azure HDInsight Spark cluster includes several machine-learning libraries that you can use.
-In this exercise, you will see how to continue analyzing your data with these tools.
+Your Azure HDInsight Spark cluster includes several libraries from which you build sophisticated machine-learning models.
+In this exercise, you will use some of these tools to build, train, and score a machine-learning model using the food inspection data featured in the previous exercise.
+In that model, you will use a popular classification algorithm to predict which restaurants will be successful and which ones won't based on certain features of the input data.

 1. Go back to the browser window that displays the Jupyter notebooks stored in your cluster.
 If necessary, open the Azure portal and follow the steps from the previous exercise.